DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-Pipes-Structures-Tables.md

 Pipe and structure data tables allow you to:

-- Manage the pipes and structures data through independent table interfaces
+- Manage the pipes and structures data through independent table interfaces.
-- Perform bulk operations on multiple elements
+- Perform bulk operations on multiple elements.

 ## Features